neptunelabs/fsi-viewer-samples/samples/external/README.md

-# Frontpage - Using FSI Viewer for Image Zoom
+# Frontpage - Using FSI Viewer for Image Zoom - controlled by external slider

-This readme describes how the detail page sample with *FSI Viewer* is achieved.
+This readme describes how the detail page sample with *FSI Viewer* is achieved by adding an minimalist external slider.
 The aim of the demo is to show how you can easily integrate images with zoom by just adding a simple viewer tag.
+Please note that this sample uses Bootstrap and JQuery.

 # Add your images/ assets to FSI Server